NechiK/generator-mma/README.md

     npm install -g generator-mma
     ```

-2. Create a new folder for project and change directory to it
+2. Create a new folder for project and step inside it
     ```
     mkdir myapp
     cd myapp